 The Cadet Program is a one-year program that provides District of Columbia residents between the ages of 18 and 21 years old the opportunity to become members of the D.C.
 Fire and Emergency Medical Services Department (DCFEMS).
 During the program, Cadets attain their National Registry EMT, Firefighter I & II, and Hazardous Materials Awareness & Operations Certificates.
 The Cadet participate in a departmental rotation, where they are exposed and acclimated to all aspects of the D. C. Fire and EMS Department.

-Those interested in the Fire Cadet Program must meet the following requirements:
+Those interested in the Fire Cadet Program must meet the following minimum requirements:

 - Be a DC Resident

 - Be a DC Public, Public Charter or Parochial High School Graduate, with a diploma or GED

 - Be between the ages of 18 - 21 years old at the time of application

 - Have had a cumulative high school GPA of 2.5

 - Have a driver's license, provisional license or learner permit at the time of application

 - Undergo a criminal background check with the Metropolitan Police Department (MPD), FBI, and US Park Police;